-Did TLC Edit Out Jill Duggar and Derick Dillard From Joe and Kendra’s Wedding Photos?
+Did TLC Edit Out Jill Duggar And Derick Dillard From Joe And Kendra’s Wedding Photos?

 Derick’s post drew a lot of flak from netizens, which prompted TLC to respond to the issue, saying that the network does not share Derick’s opinion.
 Derick, on the other hand, remained firm on his belief and did not issue an apology.

 On Monday, Sept.
-28, Duggar fans will know for sure whether Jill and Derick will make an appearance on Joe and Kendra’s wedding as Counting On is set to air a sneak peek of their big day.
+28, Duggar fans will know for sure whether Jill and Derick made an appearance at Joe and Kendra’s wedding as Counting On is set to air a sneak peek of their big day.
 This will be followed by an hour-long wedding special in October.

 Tell us!
 Do you think Jill and Derick are in the same hot seat as Josh and Anna have been following the shocking molestation scandal?
 Do you think Derick’s anti-transgender rants merit a “time-out” from TLC?
 Write your comments below!